BlueManLine/xero-laravel/README.md

-# Xero Service Provider for Laravel 5
+# Xero Service Provider for Laravel 4.2

-A simple [Laravel 5](http://laravel.com) service provider for including the [PHP Xero API](https://github.com/XeroAPI/PHP-Xero).
+A simple Laravel 4.2 service provider for including the [PHP Xero API](https://github.com/XeroAPI/PHP-Xero).

+The original repo with the [Xero-Laravel](https://github.com/Softlabs/xero-laravel) package doesnt support Laravel 4.2 version, so I decided to fork it.

 No longer maintained
 ------------
 Please note the PHP-Xero wrapper library used by this service provider is no longer under active development.
 All development effort is going into the [XeroOAuth-PHP library](https://github.com/XeroAPI/XeroOAuth-PHP).

-We will review this after Laravel 5 has been released and likely leave this active (but unsupported) for anyone still using it for their Laravel 4 apps.

 ## Installation